TheOfficialFloW/h-encore/WRITE-UP.md

 The spawned thread (let's call it thread 2 and the current thread 1) must now simply call any syscall.
 This syscall should not terminate before its stack has been overwritten.
 To accomplish that we can for example acquire a semaphore in thread 2, overwrite the kernel stack in thread 1, and finally release the semaphore in thread 1 to make the acquire syscall terminate and trigger kernel ROP execution on midway.
 This is however more effort than actually needed and can be done in a simpler fashion by using the syscall `sceKernelDelayThread()` to make the thread wait a a little bit.
-I choosed 100ms which is enough time for thread 1 to hijack the kernel stack of thread 2 before it returns back to user.
+I chose 100ms which is enough time for thread 1 to hijack the kernel stack of thread 2 before it returns back to user.
 The reason why it works is because the delay syscall calls some subroutines which make the stack grow (callee saved registers and the return address are pushed onto stack), then after 100ms the stack will shrink back and data will be popped from the stack.
 If we manage to overwrite the return address between these two phases, we can execute our kernel ROP chain.
 Note that since the stack grows from high to low and we are attacking from above, we don't need to deal with stack cookies.

 #### Kernel ROP execution